 These defaulted loans can mean big business for collection agencies.
 If you are in default on student loans, you have options.
 Although you can't discharge them in bankruptcy, and there are no statutes of limitation on student loans, unlike other debts, there are ways to dig yourself out of the hole.
 There are forbearance and deferment options, as well as an income-based repayment plan, of which many borrowers are unaware.

-If you are being hounded by a debt collector because of a student loan debt, you have options.
+If you are receiving harassing phone calls from a debt collector because of a student loan debt, you have options.

-Call California FDCPA attorney Paul Mankin at 800-654-9517.
+Call FDCPA attorney Paul Mankin at 800-654-9517.
 He will help you learn more about your legal options.
+We will also explain how to stop harassing phone calls and determine whether your student loan company has committed FDCPA violations.